tannerdolby/tannerdolby/README.md

 ## Hi there!

 I'm a mathematician with a passion for technology.
 I like playing chess, competitive programming, and building things for the web.
-I'm interested in JavaScript, C++, HTML, CSS, Node, TypeScript, and Python.
+I'm interested in JavaScript, C++, HTML, CSS, Node, TypeScript, Python, and Java.

 I'm probably writing about something on [my website](https://tannerdolby.com).
 Have a look!